|

 mistakes.
 The key is to

-understand nature of the mistake,
+understand the nature of the mistake,

 own it, fix it, and never make it